Jamey Shouppe

-Jamey David Shouppe is an American college baseball coach, currently serving as head coach of the Florida A&M Rattlers baseball program.
+Jamey David Shouppe (born October 7, 1960) is an American college baseball coach, currently serving as head coach of the Florida A&M Rattlers baseball program.
 He was named to that position prior to the 2014 season.

 Playing career

 Shouppe pitched at Wallace Community College for two seasons before completing his eligibility at Florida State.
-He was drafted in the eighth round of the 1982 MLB Draft by the Houston Astros and played four seasons in the minor leagues with the organization.
+He was drafted in the eighth round of the 1982 MLB draft by the Houston Astros and played four seasons in the minor leagues with the organization.
 He reached as high as Class-AA, playing two seasons at Columbus.

 Coaching career

 Shouppe began his coaching career in 1990 when he was hired by Mike Martin at Florida State to serve as Recruiting Coordinator.
 He soon added pitching coach duties, and delivered highly ranked recruiting classes and a strong pitching staff for the perennially strong program.
 He remained in that position with the Seminoles through 2011.
 A year later, he accepted the head coaching position at Coffee High School in Douglas, Georgia serving for the 2013 season.
 In July 2013, Shouppe was named head coach at Florida A&M.